els285/ethansimpson285/README.md

 I'm a particle physics student working on the ATLAS experiment at the Large Hadron Collider.

+I hail from Scotland and I am based in Geneva, Switzerland.

 My ATLAS work is stored in the ATLAS gitlab [here](https://gitlab.cern.ch/esimpson)

 Find me on [LinkedIn](https://www.linkedin.com/in/ethan-simpson-986215a7/)